 These awards ($200 and a plaque) are voted on by judges at the annual LOTS-MC Conference (Best Paper by a panel of judges selected by the Director of Undergraduate Research) and given by the LOTS Advisory Committee and the Undergraduate Research Committee (Dr. Caudill is a member of both committees) to the most outstanding presentation at LOTS-MC and from the finalists of “best” paper submissions.
 These awards are presented by the Director(s) of LOTS-MC and/or the Director of Undergraduate Research at

-This award ($200 and a plaque) is supported by the Alfred & Shirley Wampler Caudill Endowed Fund and is voted on by and given by the Godbold Graduate School of Business faculty (created by a Faculty vote on Nov.
+This award ($200 and a plaque) is supported by the Alfred & Shirley Wampler Caudill Endowed Fund and is voted on by and given by the Godbold Graduate College of Business faculty (created by a Faculty vote on Nov.
 16, 2015 – Dr. Caudill does not vote) to the most outstanding Master Plus in Marketing or 9-Hour Certificates in Marketing during the academic year (including the previous August and December graduations) from a list of “eligible” finalists.
-This award is presented by the Dean of the Godbold School of Business at the MBA Hooding & Pinning Ceremony in May.
+This award is presented by the Dean of the Godbold College of Business at the MBA Hooding & Pinning Ceremony in May.

 The Award for Excellence in Acting